 What should you do instead?

 Keep your training volume and frequency at a moderate level.
 Instead of focusing on a high-volume bodybuilding style of training, focus on maintaining your strength.
-You don’t need to be doing hundreds of reps at the gym every day to maintain muscle.
+You don’t need to be doing hundreds of reps at the gym every day in order to maintain muscle.
 In fact, doing so can actually cause muscle loss during a caloric deficit.

 5. Strategically use cardio to burn calories